OPENING JUNE 28th

-It's also an appeal to create–to slow down, sink our hands into materials and stretch our creative capacities–to nurture each other and ourselves.
+Make Someone’s Day is a call to action–an invitation to honor one another within & across our communities.
+It’s also an appeal to create–to slow down, sink our hands into materials and stretch our creative capacities–to connect with ourselves & each other.

 Untitled (The Good Feelings) is a site specific installation of nearly 1,500 slip-cast porcelain flowers installed over a wide green lawn.

 This work was inspired by daydreams of possible futures and large fields of wildflowers visited by the artist in Villa de Leyva, Colombia and Vila do Bispo, Portugal.
 The operating title, The Good Feelings, references The Good Feelings Hostel, an adjacent property to the Portuguese field of flowers.

 As a temporary installation, Untitled (The Good Feelings) captures the ephemeral beauty of flowers in bloom and the ability of flowers to enhance wellbeing.

 An intergenerational collaborative project between Julie, Ron, and Bethany Pelle.
 Emphasizes the health & wellbeing benefits of creative engagement through art, design, and gardening.
 Research & design subjects include: organic growing & pest management, raised beds, companion planting, pollinator attraction, composting, irrigation, preservation, cut flowers, pottery, and creative reuse.